 Driver Booster from IObit is one of the most popular tools for automatically updating drivers on Windows PCs.
-With one click, the program scans your computer for outdated or missing drivers and downloads them automatically.
+With one click, it scans your computer for outdated or missing drivers and downloads the latest versions automatically.

-It’s especially useful if you’re experiencing instability, poor audio, network issues, graphics glitches, or hardware that stops working after a Windows update.
+It’s especially helpful if you’re dealing with system instability, poor audio, network issues, graphics glitches, or hardware that stops working after a Windows update.

 Free vs. Pro – what’s the difference?